 Navigate to https://console.nativeci.io/add-database and choose Mysql version 5.7 as the database: Choose the flavor on next page and finally specify the name of the database (This could be any name, since we will be creating MYSQL databases inside of it).
 Provide root password for your new database as well:

 Wait a few moments, before a database is created, after that click on the database created and click on Attach button: Enter the following script to connect to your database:

 mysql -u root -p$MYSQL_ROOT_PASSWORD

-Note: $MYSQL_ROOT_PASSWORD will be replaced automatically for you as environment variable.
+Note: $MYSQL_ROOT_PASSWORD (the password you provided earlier) will be replaced automatically for you as environment variable.

 Note: you could copy the text and right click "Paste as plain text" into the terminal

 Next copy the contents of tables.sql from your forked repository or from https://github.com/paladium/nativeci-demos/blob/master/go-database/tables.sql Paste the contents into the terminal: